 So, when they happen, cats might turn to a predictable and satisfying activity that they can control, such as pulling their hair out.

-In most cases cats experiencing stress will show additional symptoms such as hypervigilance, hiding, feigning sleep, avoiding contact with people and other cats and a reduction or increase in eating.
+In most cases cats experiencing stress will show additional symptoms.
+Behavior such as hypervigilance, hiding, feigning sleep, avoiding contact with people and other cats.
+There might also be a reduction or increase in eating.

 What to Do If Your Cat Is Pulling His Hair Out?

-Irrespective of the cause, in all cases where cats are pulling their fur out, it is imperative that they are examined by a veterinarian.
+Irrespective of the cause, in all cases where cats are pulling their fur out, and in many cases swallowing it, it is imperative that they are examined by a veterinarian.

 Where is the Cat Pulling its Hair Out?